What tests are used to diagnose pancreatic cancer?

 MRI scans use magnets and radio waves to build up detailed pictures of the pancreas and surrounding areas.

 The scanner is shaped like a tunnel, and you will lie on a bed that moves into it.
 The scanner is noisy so you may be given earplugs or headphones.
 You won’t feel anything during the scan.
 You will be able to hear and talk to the radiographer who operates the scanner from outside the room.
+You may be given an injection of dye during the scan to help make the pictures clearer.
 The scan usually takes 20-30 minutes and you can go home afterwards.

 An MRCP is a type of MRI scan that looks at the bile duct, liver, gallbladder and pancreas.
-It can give clearer pictures of the bile duct and pancreatic duct, and any blockages in them.
+It can give clearer pictures of the bile duct and pancreatic duct, and any blockages in them

 You may be offered an EUS together with a biopsy if your diagnosis still isn’t clear after having a CT scan.
 It’s also used to confirm a cancer diagnosis.
 A biopsy involves taking tissue samples.

 The EUS takes 30-60 minutes.
 You will probably be able to go home a couple of hours afterwards.
 You will need someone to take you home, as you can’t drive for 24 hours after a sedative.
+You will also need someone to stay with you overnight.

-If a diagnosis isn’t clear after a CT scan, you should be offered a PET-CT scan.
+If a diagnosis isn’t clear after a CT scan, you may be offered a PET-CT scan.
 If you have been diagnosed with cancer that is contained in the pancreas (localised cancer), you should also be offered a PET-CT scan.
 This helps to confirm whether you can have surgery to remove the cancer.

 A PET-CT scan is similar to a CT scan.
 A harmless radioactive substance called fluorodeoxyglucose (FDG) will be injected into a vein in your arm.
 You will have the scan about an hour after the injection.
 The scan takes 20-45 minutes, and you can usually go home straight afterwards.

-The FDG injection contains sugar.
-So people with diabetes may need to have their blood sugar levels monitored before they can have this scan.
+The FDG injection contains sugar, so people with diabetes may need to have their blood sugar levels monitored before they can have this scan.
 Speak to your doctor or nurse about this.

 An ERCP is sometimes used to diagnose problems with the pancreas.
 It is usually used if your bile duct is blocked, to put a small tube (called a stent) into the bile duct to unblock it.

-The bile duct is the tube that carries fluid (bile) from the liver to the duodenum (the first part of the small intestine).
-Look at our diagram of the pancreas and surrounding organs.
+An ERCP uses an endoscope and is similar to an EUS.
+But an ERCP also involves taking x-rays.
+Dye is injected through the endoscope so that any blockages will show up on the x-rays.
 While the endoscope is in place the doctor may use a small brush to take cells from the bile duct to check under a microscope.
 They may also take a biopsy.
 If you are having a stent put in with an ERCP and haven’t already had tissue samples taken, the doctor will take a sample during the ERCP.

 A laparoscopy is not done very often.
 This is a small operation, sometimes called keyhole surgery, which can be used to: